alan-hadyk/side-stacker-game/README.md

 2. **Concurrency issues**: If two players make a move at the same time, there's a need to ensure that the game state is updated correctly.
 This can be addressed by using locks or other concurrency control mechanisms.

 3. **Scaling**: If the game becomes popular, there might be a need to handle a large number of simultaneous games.
-This can be addressed by using a scalable server architecture, such as a load balancer and multiple game servers. **Note: Given the scope of the project, this probably not an issue**
+This can be addressed by using a scalable server architecture, such as a load balancer and multiple game servers. **Note: Given the scope of the project, this is probably not an issue**

 4. **Cheating**: Players might try to cheat by modifying the client code or sending fake requests to the server.
 This can be addressed by validating all moves on the server and checking that they come from the player whose turn it is.